It seems a long time since exam results day, and we are still celebrating the achievement of Derby Moor’s best ever results.

 We are also welcoming the following members of staff as part of our team: Mrs Lind, Miss Pillai, Mrs Al-Janabi, Mrs Kidd- Smithers We are looking forward to working together to succeed for all of our students.

 I’d like to thank you as parents for your support in my first term.
 It’s been really busy, and we’ve made a lot of changes.
 We are now seeing the fruit of those changes, as we head through into the New Year.
 We have a slightly longer Christmas break this year, so I hope we can all use the time to recharge, reflect and return to school ready to take it to the next level.

 I hope that you all have a relaxing break,

 Invitation to Meet the New Principal

-I am writing to introduce myself as the new Principal of Derby Moor Community Sports College.
+I am writing to introduce myself as the new Principal of Derby Moor Academy.
 I am immensely proud to have been appointed to this important role and I am delighted to have started today.
 I am looking forward to introducing myself fully to staff, students, parents and the wider community.
 Since being appointed in January, I have been fortunate to spend time at the school prior to taking up the post and have met a number of key staff and students.
 It is clear that the school has many strengths and huge potential and I am excited to be leading the school through its next stage of development.

 Prior to joining Derby Moor, I have spent 14 years at a range of schools across the East Midlands and have really enjoyed working on journeys of improvement.
 I have been part of two senior leadership teams that achieved Outstanding Ofsted judgements and have worked to support substantial increases in student outcomes.
 I feel privileged to be bringing this experience to Derby Moor.